 *If freezing, wrap the uncooked pot pies with foil and then place in freezer bags.
 To bake just remove from the freezer thaw a bit and bake.
 Or to save cooked individual pot pies let cool and cover with each individual cover the tins came with.
 Store in the refrigerator and then just pop them in the oven to warm up for a quick meal.

-Chicken Pot Pie or Pies
+Chicken Pot Pie W/Cream Cheese Pie Crust

-1-2/3 c. flour
+1-2/3 cups all purpose flour

-1- 8 oz. cream cheese, cold
+1- 8 oz. package cream cheese, cold

-1/3 c. butter, cold
+1/3 cup butter, cold

-1/4 t. salt
+1/4 teaspoon salt

 Filling:

-1/3 cup - real butter
+1/3 - cup butter

-1/3 cup - flour
+1/3 - cup all purpose flour

-2 t. minced garlic
+2 - teaspoons minced garlic

-1/2 t. salt
+1/2 - teaspoon salt

 dash of pepper

-1-1/2 cup - warm water
+1-1/2 cup warm water

-2/3 cup- milk
+2/3 - cup milk

-3 chicken bouillon cubes
+3 - chicken bouillon cubes

-1 cup- frozen mixed veggies
+1 - cup frozen mixed veggies

 3 - individual sized tin pie bowls

-For the crust combine the flour, cream cheese, and butter in a bowl.
-Cut in the cold cream cheese and butter until you have a crumbly mixture.
-Then starting working it with your hands, kneading until you have a ball of dough: On a floured surface, roll out the dough in to a flat square.
+On a floured surface, roll out the dough in to a flat square.
 Take one of your tin bowls and trace and cut an overlapped piece of dough.
-Place it into the bowl and softly press it into the corners: You will get three servings out of this recipe. roll out a total of 6 squares for 3 bottom crust and 3 top crusts.
-Or you will get one large pot pie like mine.
+Place it into the bowl and softly press it into the corners: You will get three servings out of this recipe.

-**NOTE: If not serving these over mashed potatoes, add cooked cubed potatoes to the filling
+Cooks Note: If not serving these over mashed potatoes, add cooked cubed potatoes to the filling

-22 comments:
+22 comments

 I wish it wasn't so hot here, I'd be making that for dinner.
 Come fall and winter though. . .mmmmm